sebaeze/url-shortener/README.md

 Ant-Design is used in order to have pre-configured ui components and deal with differents dispositives.

 ![alt text](./diagrams/frontend_overview.drawio.png)

+# Cloudfront

+Cloudfront is a globally-distributed network offered by Amazon Web Services, which securely transfers content such as software, SDKs, videos, etc., to the clients, with high transfer speed.

+The bundle of the frontend application, which is developed using React.js library, It is stored in AWS S3 in order to be distributed to the users through Cloudfront.
+This solution allows to cache and serve static files faster.

 ## Executing locally